 and the untouched hands.

-If this message has spoken to you, please share it with others.
+If this writing speaks to you, please pass it on to others.